 However, the one free bite rule may not apply if the dog is a member of a highly aggressive breed that is often associated with attacks.
 These breeds can include:

 For a free legal consultation with a dog bite lawyer serving Sandy Springs, call 404-400-4000

-The amount of your financial recovery will depend on the circumstances of your case.
+The average dog bite lawsuit in Georgia settles for around $48,000.
+Keep in mind the dollar amount of your financial recovery will depend on the circumstances of your case.
 However, under Georgia law, the local courts can award you money for all your losses.
 This typically includes: